SkoolNotes/Taproot/21MATH530/_KBe21math530retAxler7B1.md

 > there is a basis of $\mathbb{R}^3$ consisting of eigenvectors of $T$.

-The real spectral theorem suggests that if a map is self-adjoint, it must have an orthogonal basis of eigenvalues.
-Thus, we can choose a map which does not have an orthogonal basis of eigenvalues.
-For instance, choose the eigenvalues $$\begin{aligned}
+The real spectral theorem suggests that if a map is self-adjoint, it must have an orthogonal basis of eigenvectors.
+Thus, we can choose a map which does not have an orthogonal basis of eigenvectors.
+For instance, choose the eigenpairs $$\begin{aligned}
 T(1, 0, 0) = (1, 0, 0)\\
 T(0, 1, 0) = (0, 2, 0)\\
 T(1, 1, 1) = (3, 3, 3)\\